wayinone/esp32-firebase-utils/README.md

     version: "0.0.1"
 ```

-Note that, if for some reason, you would like to change the version, you will have to remove the `dependencies.lock` file from your project's root folder, and rebuild again.
+Note that, if for some reason, you would like to change the version, you will have to remove the `dependencies.lock` file from your project's root folder, and rebuild again (either by running command `idf.py reconfigure` or simply `idf.py build`)

 ## APIs